DAF201/2022_fall_school_garbage/Logic.md

 Time permitting, we will see many other proof methods:

-- Mathematical induction, which is a useful method for proving statements of the form ∀n P(n), where the domain consists of all positive integers.
+- Mathematical induction, which is a useful method for proving statements of the form ∀n P(n), where the domain consists of all positive integers

-- Structural induction, which can be used to prove such results about recursively defined sets.
+- Structural induction, which can be used to prove such results about recursively defined sets

-- Cantor diagonalization is used to prove results about the size of infinite sets.
+- Cantor diagonalization is used to prove results about the size of infinite sets

-- Combinatorial proofs use counting arguments.
+- Combinatorial proofs use counting arguments

 # chapter 2